 Mr. Baldwin has served as a Managing Partner of CVC Advisors (U.S.) Inc., a leading global private markets manager, since October 2020.
-Prior to that, he served in various capacities for BJ's since joining the company in September 2015.
-At BJ's, Mr. Baldwin's roles included Chief Executive Officer from February 2016 to February 2020 and chairman of the board in both executive and non-executive capacities at various times between May 2018 and June 2023.
+Prior to that, he served in various capacities for BJ's after joining the company in September 2015.
+At BJ's, Mr. Baldwin's roles included Chief Executive Officer from February 2016 to February 2020 and Chairman of the board in both executive and non-executive capacities at various times between May 2018 and June 2023.
 While at BJ's, Mr. Baldwin served as Chairman of the board of directors of the National Retail Federation, the world's largest retail trade association, from 2018 to 2020.
-Mr. Baldwin's previous positions include Chief Executive Officer of Hess Retail Corporation, a global independent energy company and spin-off of Hess Corporation, from 2010 to March 2015, and various executive roles at Kraft Foods Group, Inc. (a predecessor of The Kraft Heinz Company), a food and beverage company; The Hershey Company, a global confectionary manufacturer; Nabisco, a manufacturer of cookies and snacks; and The Procter & Gamble Company, a multinational consumer goods corporation.
+Mr. Baldwin's previous positions include Chief Executive Officer of Hess Retail Corporation, a global independent energy company and spin off of Hess Corporation.
+Executive Officer of Hess Retail Corporation, a global independent energy company and spin-off of Hess Corporation, from 2010 to March 2015, and various executive roles at Kraft Foods Group, Inc. (a predecessor of The Kraft Heinz Company), a food and beverage company; The Hershey Company, a global confectionary manufacturer; Nabisco, a manufacturer of cookies and snacks; and The Procter & Gamble Company, a multinational consumer goods corporation.

 Mr. Baldwin brings to the board extensive executive and board leadership experience from his current and previous roles as chief executive officer and chairman of multiple entities.
-He also possesses deep knowledge of the consumer packaged goods and food and beverage industries from more than 20 years of service in multiple facets of business leadership, including branding, marketing, and human capital development.
+He also possesses deep knowledge of the CPG and food and beverage industries from more than 20 years of service in multiple facets of business leadership, including branding, marketing, and human capital development.

-- Advantage Solutions Inc. (Nasdaq: ADV) BJ's Wholesale Club Holdings Inc. (NYSE: BJ) (not standing for re-election at BJ's 2024 annual meeting of shareholders)
+BJ's Wholesale Club Holdings Inc. (NYSE: BJ) 2018-2024